 |Does this specialty admit MEPN students?||No|

 View the sample curriculum for Neonatal Nurse Practitioner as well as the sample curriculum for the Neonatal Clinical Nurse Specialist.
-The sample curriculum plans are subject to change.
+Please note that courses are subject to change.

 Post-Master's study is individualized following a gap analysis of the applicant’s prior work.
 It is typically four to five quarters.
 All must complete the same number of residency hours as in the MS program (i.e. 500 for CNS, 600 for NNP).
-Learn more about our Post-Master's Studies.
+Learn more about our Post-Master's Certificate Program.

 Specialty Coordinator: Jana Kohler